mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/index-complex.webp)

-As you can see, the data for all fields in a cell are stored one after another.
+As we can see, the data for all fields in a cell are stored one after another.
 The fields are separated visually with a colon `:`.

 ## Comparing Indexes Created Before and After Data Population